filipsnastins/tomodachi-testcontainers/docs/recipes/testing-repositories.md

 --8<--
 ```

-For the type hint, the repository tests use the generic protocol - the "Port" part of the "Ports & Adapters" pattern.
+For the type hint, the repository tests use the generic Repository's protocol - the "Port" part of the "Ports & Adapters" pattern.

 ```py title="customers/ports.py"
 --8<-- "docs_src/testing_repositories/ports006.py"